xiaojia1001/tinc-tailor-1/README.md

 `hosts.list`
 ------------

-This is a list of hostnames, one per line, that `tinc-tailor` considers to be in the cluster.
+This is a INI file where each section is a hostname that `tinc-tailor` will considers to be in the cluster.
 You should ensure the hostnames have no hyphens in them as `tinc` does not like this.
 You should also ensure all the hosts and your workstation can reach each other by these hostnames.

+You may also add a `[DEFAULT]` section which sets defaults for all hosts.

 You may use IP addresses instead of hostnames.